Why Shadow DOM?

 <my-custom-element> <q>Hello World</q> <!-- part of my-custom-element's light DOM --> </my-custom-element>

 <my-custom-element> is visible to the end-user of the

 element as a normal subtree.
-They can access
+The end-user can access

 .innerHTML, or any other property or method that gives information about a node’s subtree.

-<my-custom-element> may define shadow DOM by attaching a shadow root to
+<my-custom-element> may define a shadow DOM by attaching a shadow root to

 Shadow DOM is internal to the element and hidden from the end-user.